-The garden was created in 2002 in partnership with the BBC’s Beechgrove Garden, the Boat Hotel and the Strathspey Steam Railway and with help from many volunteers and sponsors.
+The garden was the Community Company’s first major project and was created in 2002 in partnership with the BBC’s Beechgrove Garden, the Boat Hotel and the Strathspey Steam Railway and with help from many volunteers and sponsors.

-The garden is managed by volunteers who gather about once a month for an hour or so, finishing with a cuppa and blether.
+The garden is still managed by these volunteers who meet once a month for an hour or so, finishing with refreshments and a blether.
 Some people have their own area to look after.
 New volunteers are always very welcome and are invited to get in touch with Sue Murray on 831012.

-The Boat of Garten wildlife Group, BOGWIG, advised by Gill Nisbet, planted an area specially to encourage bees, insects and birds.
-Sadly Gill lost her battle with cancer in 2006, but the Wildlife Corner will always be Gill’s corner.
+The Boat of Garten Wildlife Group, BOGWIG, advised by Gill Nisbet, planted an area specially to encourage bees, insects and birds.
+Sadly, Gill died in 2006, but the Wildlife Corner will always be Gill’s corner.

-Thanks to a generous grant from The Cairngorm National Park Authority, the Community Garden has got a new interpretive panel to the right of the entrance, and three new benches surrounding the grass as well as a picnic table in the centre of the hard standing near the grass.
-The benches have writing on them to draw attention to the peace of the garden, and to the proximity of the steam train.
+Thanks to a generous grant from The Cairngorm National Park Authority, the Community Garden has an interpretive panel to the right of the entrance, and three new benches surrounding the grass as well as a picnic table in the centre of the hard standing near the grass.
+The benches have inscriptions to draw attention to the peace of the garden, and to the proximity of the steam train.
 The benches were designed by Interpretaction and made by The Forestry Commission at Mosstodloch.

 In 2020 the picnic table was replaced by the wonderful Leaf Table, designed and created by Black Ox Arts.